The Environmental Benefits of Gardening

 And if none of that works for you, consider shopping at a local farmers market.
 You will get a fresher, higher grade of products, and will still reduce your carbon footprint as the items will be brought in locally, not trucked from several states over.

 There are not too many of us that get excited or look forward to cleaning.
 Trees, shrubs, and plants clean the air naturally, and to our benefit.

 I will not name names, but I know several people who are full of hot air, and it was proved to me when doing research for this article.
 When we breathe, we expel carbon dioxide; a waste product.
 I am convinced that some expel more than others.

 Plants, clever as they are, take in that carbon dioxide through their leaves.
 Through the process of photosynthesis, they expel water and oxygen.
 True recyclers!

 They also remove bacteria and chemicals floating in the air, making them the ultimate housekeepers.

 Not only do they work above ground, but their roots also take up a majority of what they come in contact with.
 That means that contaminants in the soil are also scrubbed by the photosynthesis process.

 Lastly, Teach Your Children Well

-Kids soak up the lessons that are hands on, and seeing and experiencing a lesson has a greater influence on a child than reading about it in a book.
-Herbs grown on a window ledge, flowers in a pot, whether it is a big or small effort the lesson will last.
+Kids soak up the lessons that are hands-on, and seeing and experiencing a lesson has a greater influence on a child than reading about it in a book.
+Herbs are grown on a window ledge, flowers in a pot, whether it is a big or small effort the lesson will last.